 By utilizing gentle pressure and manipulation to the head, neck and back, the flow of cerebrospinal fluid is improved.
 Blockages which can impact the central nervous system are released.
 Stress and pain caused by compression is greatly relieved and the body can start to heal.

 CST is available to people of all ages, including infants and children.
 It is commonly used to address conditions including:

 • Headaches & Migraines

 • Irritable Bowel Syndrome (IBS)

 • Scoliosis & Kyphosis

 • Trauma Recovery (vehicular accidents, whiplash, etc)

 CST offered by massage therapists can be a great tool to improve the relaxation effect during a massage.
 Be sure to request craniosacral therapy when booking with Andrew Chapman.

 For more technical CST treatments (cranial osteopathy) the osteopathic manual practitioner has more extensive years of training with CST, including how the rest of the body is interrelated with the craniosacral system.
-Cranial osteopathy is offered by Elliot Vlad and Kimberly Robertson at the Life Therapies clinic.
+Cranial osteopathy is offered by Elliot Vlad, Kimberly Robertson, and Mark Rofail at the Life Therapies clinic.

-Life Therapies is located in the Wellington West Village, close to downtown Ottawa and Westboro.
-Parking is available for clients at the rear of the building and the location is easily accessible by active transportation.
+Life Therapies is located in Westboro, in the heart of Ottawa.
+Parking is available for clients at the rear of the building, on the surrounding roads, and the location is easily accessible by active transportation.
 When scheduling an appointment with the practitioners, please feel free to make a note in the online booking comments about your request for craniosacral therapy.